ChanaFerrari514/BookHubApi/README.md

 - Route implementation challenges: The process of connecting the files through routes presented some difficulties.
 Despite the challenges encountered, I managed to overcome them and establish the necessary connections for the authtication part.
 Not for the other tables.

-- Authentication functionality: I have successfully implemented the authentication feature, which is now fully operational.
+- Authentication functionality: I have successfully implemented the authentication feature, which is now fully operational (I hope it still works).

 - Commits: I have succesfully made a considerable number of commits hope I will reach the goal of 100 commits.